Airports in Pakistan

 Zhob Airport

 Zhob Airport is a small airport and primarily serves the people of Zhob and the nearby townships.
-After Pakistan International Airlines resumed airline service, the airport in Balochistan’s Zhob city became operational a few years ago in 2018.
+After Pakistan International Airlines resumed airline service, the airport in Balochistan’s Zhob city became operational a few years ago 2018.

 FAQs